On the Consistency of Ordinal Regression Methods: Consistency results

-The previous theorem captures the notion that the inverse of the link function should agree in sign with $2 t - 1$.
+$(\impliedby)$ Let $0<i<k$.
+For $u_i(p) \neq 1/2$, $\alpha^*_i(p) = \sigma^{-1}(u_i(p))$ by Eq.~\eqref{eq:cl_optimal} agrees in sign with $2 u_i(p) - 1$ and so by Lemma~\ref{lemma:bayes_decision_function} has minimal risk.
+If $u_i(p) = 1/2$, then in light of Eq.~\eqref{eq:conditional_risk} the risk is the same no matter the value of $\alpha^*_i(p)$.
+We have proven that $\alpha^*(p)$ has the same risk as a Bayes decision function, hence the CL model is consistent.
+This completes the proof. \end{proof} The previous theorem captures the notion that the inverse of the link function should agree in sign with $2 t - 1$.
 When the link function is the sigmoid function, i.e., $\sigma(t) = 1 / (1 + e^{-t})$ this surrogate is convex and its inverse link function is given by the logit function, which verifies the assumptions of the theorem and hence is consistent.
 Its optimal decision function is given by

+which coincides with the logistic AT surrogate.
+Despite the similarities between both surrogates, we have not been able to derive excess risk bounds for this surrogate since the separability properties of the AT are not met in this case.
+Furthermore, it is possible to construct a counter example that the $\gamma$-transform for the Logistic AT ($\gamma(\theta) = \theta^2 / 2$) loss does not yield a valid risk bound in this case.
+To see this, let $k=3$ and $p, \alpha$ be as follows: